• Disease Overview

 The diagnostic approach to confirming a suspected diagnosis of Alport syndrome has been evolving over the past decade.
 While tissue studies (kidney or skin biopsy) are very useful tools in the evaluation of patients with hematuria, early genetic testing is becoming increasingly important.
 When clinical information and family history strongly suggest a diagnosis of Alport syndrome, genetic testing, using the techniques of next generation or whole exome sequencing, can confirm the diagnosis, establish the inheritance pattern and provide useful prognostic information.
 Genetic testing for Alport syndrome is offered by several commercial laboratories as well as some hospital laboratories, but there is wide variation in insurance coverage.

-When genetic testing is unavailable or inaccessible, studies of tissue specimens (biopsies) are performed.
+When genetic testing is unavailable or inaccessible, studies of tissue specimens (biopsies) can be performed.
 A suspected diagnosis of XLAS may be confirmed by skin biopsy.
 A specific test known as immunostaining is performed on the sample.
 With immunostaining, an antibody that reacts against collagen type IV alpha-5 chain proteins is added to the skin sample.
 This allows physicians to determine whether a specific protein is present and in what quantity.
-Normally, alpha-5 chains are found in skin samples, but in males with XLAS they are nearly completely absent.
+Normally, alpha-5 chains are found in skin samples, but in males with XLAS they are frequently absent.
 Alpha-3 and alpha-4 chains are not present in the skin and, therefore, skin biopsies cannot be used to diagnose ARAS or ADAS.

-A kidney biopsy may be also performed.
+A kidney biopsy may also be performed.
 A kidney biopsy can reveal characteristic changes to kidney tissue including abnormalities of the glomerular basement membrane (GBM) that can be detected by an electron microscope.
 Immunostaining can also be performed on a kidney biopsy sample.
-In addition to detecting alpha-5 chains, kidney samples can be assessed to determine whether type IV collagen alpha-3 or alpha-4 chains are present and in what quantity.
+In addition to detecting alpha-5 chains, kidney samples can be assessed to determine whether type IV collagen alpha-3 or alpha-4 chains are present or absent.

 Examination of urine samples (urinalysis) can reveal microscopic or gross amounts of blood (hematuria) in the urine.
-Hematuria may come and go (intermittent) in some cases, especially females with XLAS or individuals with ADAS.
+Hematuria may come and go (intermittent) in some patients, especially in females with XLAS or individuals with ADAS.
 If kidney disease has progressed, elevated levels of protein can also be detected in urine samples.

 Individuals diagnosed with Alport syndrome should undergo hearing tests that determine a person’s audible range for tones and speech (audiometry) and a complete eye (ophthalmological) exam.